hema-ted/pycdft/doc/source/installation.rst

 ------------

 **PyCDFT** can be installed with **pip**.
-If you haven't downloaded the source code already, you can clone the git repository into a local directory
+First, clone the git repository into a local directory

 .. code:: bash